-Articular cartilage injury is damage to the tough cartilage that lines the ends of bones.
-We explain the symptoms, causes and treatment of an articular cartilage injury to the knee.
+Articular cartilage injury is damage to the tough, thin cartilage that lines the ends of bones.
+It is often caused by a collision or trauma to the knee or in conjunction with other knee joint injuries.
+Here explain the symptoms, causes, and treatment of an articular cartilage injury to the knee.

 Symptoms of articular cartilage injury